dantleech/blog/content/posts/2024-02-18-php-problems.md

 I **like** short closures! **But** I find my self converting my beloved short closures back to long closures
 whenever:

-- I need to add another statement
+- I need to add a statement
 - I need to debug it[*]

 I'd much prefer to enjoy the short syntax while also being able to have